Love is everything.

 Let’s look at The Medicine Wheel.

 Like I already mentioned we can’t have sacredness without self-love.
-Self-love means self-awareness and self-acceptance.
+Self-love means self-awareness, self-knowledge and self-acceptance.
 This is needed to have a bond based on true intimacy and soul depth.

-In the Shamanic Medicine Wheel, all directions refer to our various purposes and to our various bodies (physical, mental, emotional and spiritual).
+In the Shamanic Medicine Wheel (which you can read about here and here) all directions refer to our various purposes and to our bodies of consciousness – the physical, mental, emotional and spiritual.
 It encompasses the totality of life and whenever one direction is off balance, all others will be off balance.
 In the same way, when we align one direction, we will automatically align the rest.
 As human, in human bodies, we will never have complete balance – it is impossible because we are here to learn, grow and expand.
 The point is: to be conscious and aware, and just do our best to balance our parts.

 In the Medicine Wheel, the direction which deals with Sacred Relationships is the south which is the one of the emotional body; and it also represents the element of water.
 The south direction is associated with creativity, emotions, feelings, love, intimacy, intuition, passion, desire, sensuality, devotion, surrender, openness, vulnerability, fluidity, the sacral chakra and anything heart-centered.